Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

-A co-occurring disorder is the combination of co-occurring substance abuse and mental illness in a person.
-Also known as dual diagnosis or comorbidities, this combination of problems is common among people who require medication-assisted treatment (MAT) for successful care.
+A co-occurring disorder is the combination of co-occurring substance use disorder (SUD) and mental illness in a person.
+Also known as dual diagnosis or comorbidities.
+This combination of problems is common among people who require medication-assisted treatment (MAT) for successful care.

 Co-occurring disorders can either surface at the same time or as overlapping symptoms.
 As per the National Survey of 2018 on Drug Use and Mental Health, around 38 percent of adults over 18 (approximately 95 million people) are affected by co-occurring disorders.[1]

-Substance use disorders (SUDs) are progressive illnesses characterized by genetic predisposition and physical/mental changes.
+SUDs are progressive illnesses characterized by genetic predisposition and physical/mental changes.
 They develop from repeated use of substances that influence brain development and activity.
-This leads to difficulty controlling usage of substances such as alcohol, medications, and other legal or illegal drugs.

 Studies show that forty-three percent of adults in SUD treatment for nonmedical use of prescription drugs also have symptoms of mental illness, including anxiety and depression.
 [2]

-Mental illness, also known as mental health disorders, relates to various psychological issues.
-It's a prevalent mental disorder that affects your mood, behavior, and thinking abilities.
+Mental illness, or mental health disorders, relates to various psychological issues.
+It affects your mood, behavior, and thinking abilities.

 Some common mental illness conditions are: